bienflorencia/rBiodiversidata/Plants Data Paper Scripts/README.md

-The following scripts were used to generate the analyses and figures of the Data Paper “Biodiversidata: A novel dataset for the vascular plant species diversity in Uruguay”, published in the Biodiversity Data Journal.
+The following scripts were used to generate the analyses and figures of the Data Paper “Biodiversidata: A novel dataset for the vascular plant species diversity in Uruguay”, subitted to the Biodiversity Data Journal.

 The dataset **Biodiversidata\_Plants\_1.0.0** provides primary